katie-truong/minimal-mistakes/_posts/2017-02-19-python-windows-10.md

 ```
 on my laptop.

-# 2. Installing new packages via pip
+# 2. Installing new packages via pip:

 To install new packages to Python, we can use `pip`. `pip` is the package management system used to distribute Python packages, which usually comes with Python in the installation process.
 If it's not, we can easily get it by the command: